 Jonas Tebbe, Yapeng Gao

-The chair is equipped with a KUKA Agilus Robot with 6 degrees of freedom.
-Motivated by the KUKA comercial (https://www.youtube.com/watch?v=tIIJME8-au8) we are teaching the robot to play table tennis.
+The chair is equipped with a KUKA Agilus robot with 6 degrees of freedom.
+Motivated by the KUKA commercial (https://www.youtube.com/watch?v=tIIJME8-au8), we are teaching the robot to play table tennis.

 A high-speed vision system was set up to identify a table tennis ball in the scene and infer its 3D position.
-To find the ball in an image we use three filters which take the balls movement, color, and shape into account.
-Its 3D position is estimated by triangulation using the balls pixel coordinates in both camera frames.
-To speedup the image processing, we restrict to a small region of interest if a ball is already found in the previous frame.
-Based on the position information, trajectory state is estimated by an extended Kalman filter and predicted into the future using a airodynamic force model.
+To find the ball in an image, we use three filters that take the ball's movement, color, and shape into account.
+Its 3D position is estimated by triangulation using the ball's pixel coordinates in both camera frames.
+To speed up the image processing, we restrict to a small region of interest if a ball is already found in the previous frame.
+Based on the position information, the trajectory state is estimated by an extended Kalman filter and predicted into the future using an airodynamic force model.
 A description of the robot system is contained in .